 To me, it’s a fantastic film, one that takes what you expect to happen and turns it on its head, going in directions we never saw coming or expected and is all the better for it.
 That’s why it split the fans.
 Many expected it to be something they are used to.
 It went its own way and many fans didn’t like it deviaing from the norm.
 It was a bold choice to go in the direction they did.
 Sadly, the home release of the film won’t win the detractors over.

 The DVD fares little better and is that despicable thing film lovers hate, the dreaded Vanilla release.
 The DVD has no special features at all.
 Whereas the Blu-Ray has them in abundance, the DVD is a barebones release.
 DVD may be a dying format but the fans deserve more.

 Could the digital release save the day?
-Sadly, again the answer is no. The film is no better on digital format than it is on disc.
+Sadly, again the answer is no. The film is no better on digital format than it is on a disc.
 I can’t believe Disney has released the film in such a disappointing way.
 It’s redeeming feature is having a score only version of the film, giving fans John Williams’ full score for the film to enjoy.
-As the complete score hasn’t been released on CD or digital download, this version is a joy for the films fans.
-The special features are where the discs strengths lie.
-From the in depth behind the scenes segments to the deleted scenes,this is a treasure trove for the fans.
+As the complete score hasn’t been released on CD or digital download, this version is a joy for the fans of the film.
+The special features are where the disc’s strengths lie.
+From the in-depth behind the scenes segments to the deleted scenes, this is a treasure trove for the fans.